How to Make Fire Cider

 Fire Cider Health Benefits

-Beyond the flavor, it’s packed with health benefits (hence why it’s called a folk remedy).
-I swear by it as an immune booster and drink extra when I’m starting to feel like I’m coming down with something, but the ingredients in fire cider provide a host of benefits.
+Beyond the flavor, it’s packed with numerous health benefits (hence why it’s called a folk remedy).
+I swear by it as an immune booster and drink extra when I’m starting to feel like I’m coming down with something.
+Here are some of the many health benefits of fire cider:

 • Take a shot (about 1-2 Tablespoons) straight up.

-• Use the fire cider to make a delicious homemade salad dressing — this is happening ASAP.
+• Use the fire cider to make a delicious homemade salad dressing — I need to try this asap!

 • Add to fried rice or cauliflower fried rice.